Analysis Blog

 Underground Labyrinth - Flirting with Shadows- The theme of this area is a phantasmagorical shadow play; puppets and deception.
 I admittedly never had much of a read on this one, but the ideas of “light and shadow” are key here.
 Perhaps we could see it as an “allegory of the cave” thing (with Ecclesia being the cave) but I’m not certain.

 Mechanical Tower - Styx Passage- The home of death, and the scientific aspects of Ecclesia’s research (Albus’s forte...)
-It’s a traditional clock tower level, but the aesthetic is distinctly more modern and industrial (and even has electrical devices to activate) than is typical for the series which are more “steampunk”.
+It’s a traditional clock tower level, but the aesthetic is distinctly more modern and industrial (and even has electrical devices to activate) than is typical for the clocktowers of the series, which are more “steampunk”.
 As implied by the subtitle, this is a passage between life and death, and whos death does Shanoa regret more than the scientifically-minded Albus?
 He has died, but his soul has not passed on yet.

 Final Approach - Dust to Dust- My reading is more focused on Dracula’s room than the rest of the Final Approach, but it's probably the most important point in “the castle is a reflection of Ecclesia”- a direct reference to a room IN Ecclesia!
 You might know it as Barlowe’s boss room or the “forbidden room”- this is Shanoa’s hell, beyond the Cerberus gate.
-The forbidden room is a room of great trauma for Shanoa, being where she lost her emotions, and where Barlowe intended to have her killed as sacrifice, where Barlowe attacked her physically, emotionally, and verbally, etc. The battle against Dracula ends with her using Dominus as “intended”- albus’s intervention then allows him to “become the bearer” of her burden like he planned.
-Snd i think the subtitle, “Dust to Dust”, is a reference to that final moment of the fight.
+The forbidden room is a room of great trauma for Shanoa, being where she lost her emotions, and where Barlowe intended to have her killed as sacrifice, where Barlowe attacked her physically, emotionally, and verbally, etc. The battle against Dracula ends with her using Dominus as “intended”- Albus’s intervention then allows him to “become the bearer” of her burden like he planned.
+And I think the subtitle, “Dust to Dust”, is a reference to that final moment of the fight.
 It is the location where Shanoa triumphs over the same god that her abuser worshipped, with the same weapon that was meant to kill her.

 3/22/23 - “WHY DIDN’T ALBUS JUST TELL SHANOA?”